 They were wrong.
 The effort was overwhelming, though it didn’t qualify for the state’s tough standards to be placed on the ballot automatically.
 Jan Brewer caved in and canceled the state’s contract with Redflex, but refused to put the citizens initiative on the 2010 vote, when she had the power to easily do it.

-The cameras on the freeway came down and since then, members of the CameraFRAUD group have been demanding legislature do their job and ban the rest of Redflex and American Traffic Solutions’ automated ticketing machines.
+The cameras on the freeways indeed came down.
+Since that time, members of the CameraFRAUD group have been demanding legislature do their job and ban the rest of Redflex and American Traffic Solutions’ automated ticketing machines.

 Yesterday, Representative Karen Fann [contact], chair of the Transportation Committee and Stan Barnes [contact], American Traffic Solutions

-whore vampire lobbyist teamed up to not only make a mockery of the committee process, but also to insult the intelligence of their fellow Arizonans and dance all over the remains of the shredding of our state constitution.
+horse’s ass lobbyist teamed up to make a mockery of the committee process.
+And while they were at it, they insulted the intelligence of their fellow Arizonans and then danced a little jig all over the shredded remains of our state constitution.

 After hearing from just two members of this group, pro-camera lobbyists were paraded up one by one, each more delusional than the next, thanks to Fann’s appetite for statist grand-standing.